Driving Employee Engagement

 Globally benchmarking your organisation – The Gallup Q12 survey

-IMI have partnered with Gallup to incorporate the Q12 as an integral part of our Driving Engagement programme.
+IMI have partnered with Gallup to incorporate the Q12 as a part of our Driving Engagement programme, should you wish to avail of it.
 This tool represents the global gold standard in measuring organisational engagement.

 IMI’s Driving Engagement programme supports organisations need to develop a firm understanding of the science of employee engagement and the levers at their disposal to improve it in their organisation.
 Secondly, it helps establish an engagement baseline – the current level of engagement of their employees.
 Finally, it enables leaders to develop a realistic strategic action plan that will turn engagement from an organisational imperative into a competitive advantage.